sal55/pcl/README.md

 Yet the M7 compiler supports inline assembly.
 It generates `assem` PCL opcodes, which have a opaque reference to an AST structure in the host which contains more details.

 When an `assem` instruction needs to be translated to x64 code, it calls back into the host to deal with it.
 So there is an untidy leakage of symbols between the host on one side of PCL, and the backend on the other.
 But it works.
-The native backend will anyway contain the several hundred reserved words (instructions, registers etc) which are needed to be able to parse assembly.
+The native backend will anyway contain the several hundred reserved words (instructions, registers etc) which the front end needs to be able to parse assembly.

-(The PCL interpreter doesn't suport `assem`, so that is another limitation.)
+(The PCL interpreter doesn't suport `assem`, so that is another limitation.
+But neither would a C transpiler.)

 ### PCL as a DLL

-This is needed for the Q demo below, but DLL format for this library needs a lot more work.
+This is needed for the Q demo below, but the DLL format for this library needs a lot more work.
 For a start, the library currently does a one-off translation then terminates.
 A host will expect to call a DLL for multiple programs.
 Also, the API needs to be refined further.
 Some variables are exported from the library; I want to use only functions.

 ### Q Demo

 I wanted to try out using PCL from a dynamic language, and via a DLL.
 The program below synthesises a hello-world program, then selects one of several output options.
-As shown, it will interpret the resulting program.
 ````
 module pcl